-- Research shows that reading for pleasure is one of the most important contributory factors in children’s learning success.
+- Encouraging reading for pleasure; this is one of the most important contributory factors in a child’s reading ability

-- Children who enjoy reading are more likely to score highly on reading assessments than those who don't; and those who use libraries are twice as likely to be above average readers
+- Significantly increasing your child’s life chances.
+Evidence shows that children who enjoy reading are likely to score highly on reading assessments and those who use libraries are twice as likely to be above average readers

 How does it work?

-- The challenge is to read six library books during the summer holidays.
+- The Challenge is to read 6 books

-- Everyone who joins receives a full colour concertina fold-up collector card which includes a range of fun activities and space for children to keep track of their progress and rate the books they’ve read.
+- Every child who joins will get a free Gadgeteers poster which they use to keep track of their progress and rate the books they’ve read

-- There's an extra reward for those who read a further four books.
+- There's an extra challenge if children want it - they can read a further four books

 Who can take part?

-- The challenge is aimed at children aged between four and 11 years.
-There are special age appropriate preschool materials for younger siblings to take part as well.
+- Children aged from 4 to 11 years.
+However, there are special age-appropriate preschool materials for younger siblings to take part as well.

-- It’s free to join the challenge.
-Children can sign up and get their free Animal Agents collector card wallet at any library in Derby from Saturday 15 July.
+It’s free to join the Challenge and children can join and get their free Gadgeteers poster at any library in Derby from Sat 9 Jul.

 What books can children read?

-- They can read any books they like - fact books, stories, joke books, picture books - it's up to them.
-Audio books and eBooks count as well!
+- They can read any books they like - fact books, stories, joke books, picture books, audiobooks and eBooks - just as long as they are borrowed from the library.